Henry Darger

-Henry Joseph Darger Jr. (/ˈdɑrgər/ DAR-ghər; April 12, 1892 – April 13, 1973) was an American janitor and hospital worker who became known after his death for his immense body of art and literature.
+Henry Joseph Darger Jr. (/ˈdɑrgər/ DAR-ghər; April 12, 1892 – April 13, 1973) was an American janitor and hospital worker.
+He gained recognition only after his death for his vast body of visual art and writing.

 Darger was raised by his disabled father in Chicago.
-Frequently in fights, he was put into a charity home as his father's health declined, and in 1904 was sent to a children's asylum in Lincoln, Illinois, officially due to his masturbation.
+Frequently in fights, he was put into a charity home as his father's health declined, and in 1904 was sent to the then-named Illinois Asylum for Feeble-Minded Children in Lincoln, Illinois, officially due to his masturbation.
 He began making escape attempts after his father's death in 1908, and in 1910 was able to escape, walking much of the way to Chicago.
-As an adult he did menial jobs for several hospitals, interrupted by a brief stint in the U.S. Army during World War I. He spent much of his life in poverty and in later life was a recluse in his apartment.
-A devout Catholic, Darger attended Mass multiple times per day and collected religious memorabilia.
+As an adult he did menial jobs for several hospitals, interrupted by a brief stint in the United States Army during World War I. He spent much of his life in poverty and in later life was a recluse in his apartment.
+A devout Catholic, Darger attended Mass multiple times each day and collected religious memorabilia.
 Retiring in 1963 due to chronic pain, he was moved into a charity nursing home in late 1972, shortly before his death.
-During this move, his landlords Kiyoko and Nathan Lerner discovered his artwork and writings, which he had kept secret over decades of work.
+During this move, his landlords Kiyoko and Nathan Lerner discovered his artwork and writings, which he had created and kept secret over the course of decades.